semgrep/semgrep/README.md

 To disable Registry rule metrics, use `--metrics=off`.

-[PRIVACY.md](PRIVACY.md) describes the principles that guide data-collection decisions and the breakdown of the data that are and are not collected when the metrics are enabled.
+The Semgrep [privacy policy](https://semgrep.dev/docs/metrics) describes the principles that guide data-collection decisions and the breakdown of the data that are and are not collected when the metrics are enabled.

 ### More